-Project activities will also include free public events and stewardship activities to engage the community in invasive species management, prevention and community science.
+Project activities included free public events and stewardship activities to engage the community in invasive species management, prevention and community science.
+This included free public workshops and educational walks on invasive species to help spread awareness of the ecological challenges posed by invasive plants and empower community stewards!
+A big thank you to project supporters, volunteers, and the community for helping make these events a great success!
 For more information about invasive species in the Junction Creek watershed, click here.

 Invasive Species Workshop – July 20th @ 7pm

-Join us for a FREE public workshop at the Living with Lakes Centre!
-The event will include a set-up of community outreach displays in the foyer and a special guest presentation in the Lake Room at 7:30pm by Derissa Vincentini from the Invasive Species Centre.
+Thank you for joining us for a FREE public workshop at the Living with Lakes Centre!
+The event included a set-up of community outreach displays in the foyer and a special guest presentation by Derissa Vincentini from the Invasive Species Centre.
 Learn more about invasive species in your community and how to get involved!

-Educational Walks and Invasive Plant Removal Activities – July to August
+Educational Walks and Invasive Plant Removal Activities – July & August

 Are you interested in becoming an environmental steward in your neighbourhood?
-We are excited to announce we will be hosting free educational walks along Junction Creek to help to spread awareness of the ecological challenges posed by invasive plants and empower community stewards!
-Learn about invasive species identification, prevention, and management while enjoying the beauty of our urban waterways.
-Each walk will include an invasive plant removal activity (supplies provided)!
+We had a great time hosting free educational walks along Junction Creek!
+We hope that these activities inspired you to become local stewards and peaked your interest to learn more about invasive species identification, prevention, and management while enjoying the beauty of our urban waterways.

 Is your group conducting an invasive species project in Greater Sudbury and would like to have an outreach display at the event?
 Please contact Sabrina at [email protected].